One's destination is never a place, but a new way of seeing things.

 Planet - We pick some of the most beautiful places on earth for you to unplug and recharge, with the idea of "do no harm" by giving nature the respect she deserves.
 You'll stay in places - all 3-star and above - that demonstrate eco-friendly practices, such as water saving techniques, solar power or renewable building materials.
 You'll eat local and organic food as much as possible while enjoying the flavors of culinary customs of the area, and we do the vetting work for you by prioritizing vendor partners that are engaged in their local community to support conservation and sustainable agriculture.

 Purpose - We provide the type of travel that allows you to grow and learn through engagement and experience while taking off the pressure of making all the plans yourself.
 Each trip generates a donation of 5% of sales to the community partner you visit.
-This allows money to stay within the community not only through the employment provided through tourism but also by supporting local organizations that are working hard to enhance conservation, support community healthcare, provide education, create job opportunities and engage in myriad other social and environmental causes.
+This allows money to stay within the community not only through the employment provided through tourism but also by supporting local organizations that are working hard to enhance conservation, support community healthcare, mitigate homelessness, provide education, create job opportunities and engage in myriad other social and environmental causes.
 See our trips.

 Our approach is steeped in academic research and industry leadership related to responsible tourism, global business etiquette and cultural psychology.
 We use these insights to shape the experiences we provide for travelers and the impact we have on each location we visit.